-Fremantle Sailing Club aims to provide a structured program derived from international, national and Australian Sailing schemes.
-Programs from beginner through to the elite level.
+Fremantle Sailing Club aims to provide a structured Academy program derived from international, national and Australian Sailing schemes.
+Programs run for beginners through to the elite levels.

-A transitional fleet designed to prepare sailors for the move to more advanced Gold Fleet.
+The intermediate fleet designed to prepare sailors for the move to more advanced Open Fleet.
 The mission is for sailors to gain self-reliance and acquire the skills needed to become a successful fleet sailor at local regattas.
-This program allows kids who have completed Bronze fleet to continue practicing their skills under Club coaches.
-Sessions are conducted privately in owned or Club leased boats.

 State, National and International Competition

 Once a sailor is ready to transition out of their junior class, they have many different options to choose from for their youth sailing.

 It’s important to remember that this choice is not forever and moving between all the different types of boats is both normal and good for building a well-rounded knowledge of sailing.